Shawn-Shan/fawkes/README.md

 Copyright
 ---------
-This code is only for personal privacy protection or academic research.
+This code is intended only for personal privacy protection or academic research.

 We are currently exploring the filing of a provisional patent on the Fawkes algorithm.